louisesykes198/Resin-Treasures/README.md

 ### Goals & Challenges
 - Build a secure and user-friendly shopping platform
 - Allow users to easily register, shop, and manage their profiles
 - Introduce a loyalty stamp card to encourage repeat purchases
 - Implement a wishlist feature for product saving
 - Ensure smooth category filtering and product search

 ### Target Users
 - Shoppers looking for unique handmade resin gifts
 - Users who want to track their purchases and loyalty progress
 - Customers who prefer saving items for later using wishlists
 - The shop owner who manages the inventory and orders
 - Customers who prefer saving items for later using wishlists
 - The shop owner who manages the inventory and orders

 ## User Stories

 ### Authentication & User Profiles
 - As a new user, I want to register for an account so I can make purchases and access my profile.
 - As a returning user, I want to log in and out securely to protect my account.
 - As a user, I want to view and edit my profile so I can keep my information up to date.
 - As a user, I want to delete my account to remove all my data.

 ### Shopping & Checkout
 - As a user, I want to browse products by category so I can easily find what I’m looking for.
 - As a user, I want to search for products using a search bar so I can quickly find specific items.
 - As a user, I want to view detailed product information before buying.
 - As a user, I want to add products to my basket and update quantities.
 - As a user, I want to remove items from my basket.
 - As a user, I want to proceed to checkout and make a payment securely.
 - As a user, I want to receive confirmation after placing an order.

 ### Loyalty Card System
 - As a user, I want to earn a stamp each time I place an order.
 - As a user, I want to view my loyalty stamp progress in my profile.
 - As a user, I want to be notified when I unlock a reward.

 ### Wishlist
 - As a user, I want to add items to my wishlist to save them for later.
 - As a user, I want to view and manage my wishlist from my profile.
 - As a user, I want to remove items I no longer want from my wishlist.

+### Newsletter
+- As a visitor, I want to enter my email address and subscribe to the newsletter, so that I can receive updates about new products and offers.
+- As a visitor, I want to receive a confirmation email when I subscribe, so that I know my subscription was successful.
+- As a visitor, I want to see a success message on the site after subscribing, so that I know my action was completed.
+- As a visitor, I want to be notified if my email is already subscribed, so that I don’t accidentally subscribe multiple times.
+- As a visitor, I want to be informed if my email address is invalid, so that I can correct it before submitting.
+- As a subscriber, I want the ability to unsubscribe easily via a link in emails, so that I can stop receiving updates if I’m no longer interested.
+- As a subscriber, I want a confirmation email or message after unsubscribing, so that I know I won’t receive further newsletters.
+- As a site admin, I want to view a list of all subscribed emails, so that I can understand my audience and target communications.
+- As a site admin, I want to prevent fake or temporary emails from subscribing, so that the newsletter reaches real users.
+- As a site admin, I want to export subscriber emails (e.g., to CSV), so that I can use them in external marketing tools.

 ### Admin & Store Management
 - As the site owner, I want to add, update, or delete product listings to manage my store inventory.
 - As the site owner, I want to create and manage product categories to keep the store organized.
 - As the site owner, I want to view and fulfill customer orders.
 - As the site owner, I want to receive and respond to messages from the Contact form.

 ### Static Pages & Contact
 - As a user, I want to visit the About page to learn about the store and its owner.
 - As a user, I want to use a Contact form to ask questions or request custom orders.

 ## Features